 Bridge differences and discrepancies among the objectives of the diverse stakeholders in the field of linguistic policies worldwide, to create a global platform for joint action.

-New Pillar: Encourage the integration of digital content development concepts and skills into IT curricula at the higher education level, including the development of inter-disciplinary post-graduate courses, and the establishment of training centres that provide technical training in digital content development.
+New Pillar: Encourage the integration of digital content development concepts and skills into IT curricula at various the higher education levels, including the development of inter-disciplinary post-graduate courses, and the establishment of training centres that provide technical training in digital content development.

 New Pillar: measurement of digital content especially in local language.
 Such pillar will include the formulation of indicators/indices for digital content in local language, data collection and analysis of local digital content development.